 Drop Pins

-Once you’ve located specific areas that you want to fish, then it’s time to drop pins so you can locate the areas when you head to the water.
+Once you’ve located specific areas that you want to fish, it’s time to drop pins so you can locate them when you head to the water.

-Once it’s dropped, click save and you can label it whatever you would like.
-This pin will stay saved as long as you keep your phone or tablet.
-You do your research on the front end and you’ll have your spots as long as you need.
+Once it’s dropped, click save and label it whatever you want.
+This pin will stay saved if you keep your phone or tablet.
+You do your research on the front end, and you’ll have your spots as long as you need.

 Look for Fishing Boats

-When you’re looking at the satellite map and studying bodies of water, it’s not uncommon for you to see satellite pictures of boats.
+When looking at the satellite map and studying bodies of water, it’s not uncommon to see satellite pictures of boats.
 This is usually a good sign.
 A cluster of boats on a lake is enough of a hint that that part of the lake produces fish!

-If you know you’re going to be spending time on a popular lake, it’s likely that you’ll see several boats photographed.
+If you know you’ll spend time on a popular lake, you’ll likely see several boats photographed.
 Signs of boats and anglers fishing on a lake together should give you confidence that things will be productive.

 Things to Avoid When Fishing Via Google Maps

-While Google Maps has many great features that help anglers find fish, it also can cause problems or not always provide accurate information.
+While they have many great features that help anglers find fish, it also can cause problems or not always provide accurate information.
 There are definitely things to avoid when you’re in the midst of searching.

 Know your Abilities

 This doesn’t necessarily mean it’s always accessible and can be concerning or dangerous.
-If there are no landmarks nearby, it may be smart to do some extra research.
+If no landmarks are nearby, it may be smart to do some extra research.

-You don’t want to find yourself stranded on a forest road due to overestimating your abilities.
-At times, these risks can definitely pay off, but you also may find yourself in a situation where you aren’t quite sure how you’ll recover.
+You don’t want to be stranded on a forest road due to overestimating your abilities.
+At times, these risks can definitely pay off, but you also may find yourself in a situation where you aren’t quite sure how to recover.

 Understand the Topography

-If you’re looking to fish mountain alpine lakes or rivers, make sure you have the topography settings turned on so you can see what sorts of elevation gain or loss you’ll be fishing.
+If you’re looking to fish mountain alpine lakes or rivers, make sure you have the topography settings turned on to see what sort of elevation gain or loss you’ll be fishing.

 Water is often going to be located at extremely low points.
-Rivers flowing through canyons don’t always show up on Google Maps so make sure you do some outside research to know you won’t have to be climbing thousands of feet to find your preferred destination.
+Rivers flowing through canyons don’t always show up, so be sure to do some outside research to know you won’t have to be climbing thousands of feet to find your preferred destination.

 Know the Regulations

-If you’re fishing water that’s located near a more populated area, there are likely going to be regulations you’ll have to follow.
-For example, a lake you want might be located in a gated area or it all says no fishing.
+If you’re fishing water located near a more populated area, there will likely be regulations you’ll have to follow.
+For example, a lake you want might be located in a gated area, or it all says no fishing.

 These are things that are nice to know before you plan an entire day around a body of water.